I get that humans can't understand the talking animals, but do they not notice that they wear clothes?

 Warren T. Cat is trying to pass himself off as a rat to decieve the mice.
 Except...wouldn't his size be a dead giveaway?
 None of the mice ever though he was awfully big for a rat?

 Here's a list of the largest rat species found around the world, and here's a list of the smallest cat breeds.
 There's actually a bit of crossover between the largest rats and the smallest cats.
 Sounds crazy, but Reality Is Unrealistic and all that.

 Where did they get the idea that there were no cats in America in the first place?

 Same way the human immigrants got their unfortunately false misconceptions about America.

-When the cats capture Fievel in the first film, why do they put him in a cage instead of just killing him?
+When the cats capture Fievel, why do they put him in a cage instead of just killing him?